tmhglnd/collaborative-coding-practices/README.md

 # 👩🏻‍💻🧑🏼‍💻👩🏽‍💻👨🏾‍💻 Collaborative Coding Practices

-A repository with suggestions, repertoire, tools and exercises for collaborating coders.
+A repository with suggestions, repertoire, tools and exercises for collaborating coders that use live coding to make music and/or visuals.

 # 📖 Table of Content